rpcpool/yellowstone-vixen/README.md

 ### Docker Setup for Metrics

-To run opentelemetry and prometheus, you need to have docker and docker-compose installed on your machine.
+To run prometheus, you need to have docker and docker-compose installed on your machine.
 To start the services, run the following command:

 ```bash
 sudo docker-compose up